ivank/laminar/README.md

 # Laminar Open API

 A Library for building OpenApi backed REST APIs.
 Automatic validation of request / response based on the api schema.
 Generate TypeScript types using a cli.
+This is an attempt to implement the concepts of [API Design First](https://apisyouwonthate.com/blog/api-design-first-vs-code-first) principles cleanly.

 Packages: